 The habit of thumb–sucking starts soon after the baby is born and continues until the age of two to four years.
 While many babies stop sucking their fingers naturally by the age of two to three years, others might need intervention.

 Although thumb sucking might not be a concern until you see the child’s permanent teeth forming, if the child continues the habit, it might affect the teeth line up and lead to other dental problems.
+Unhealthy practices like thumb sucking should be discouraged before they can cause lasting damage.

 How to correct thumb-sucking?